-A systematic review (Fehlings 2010) concluded that IONM is sensitive and specific for detecting neurological complications during spinal surgery.
+A systematic review concluded that IONM is sensitive and specific for detecting neurological complications during spinal surgery.
 That review included 14 prospective cohort studies addressing a variety of spinal indications.
 Across all included studies, IONM was not associated with any serious harms.
 Authors concluded that IONM can be a valuable tool during spinal surgery when the spinal cord or nerve roots are at risk.

 IONM has also been proposed as potentially valuable during thyroid surgery as a means to prevent injury to the recurrent laryngeal nerve.
-A systematic review (Malik 2016) evaluated 17 studies comparing thyroid surgery with and without IONM.
-Using pooled data from those studies, authors found no statistically significant difference in recurrent laryngeal nerve palsy (RLNP) between those who had undergone thyroid surgery with or without IONM.
-Another systematic review (Yang 2017) reported a slightly lower incidence of RLNP among those who had thyroid surgery with IONM, but this difference was not statistically significant.
+A systematic review evaluated 17 studies comparing thyroid surgery with and without IONM.2 Using pooled data from those studies, authors found no statistically significant difference in recurrent laryngeal nerve palsy (RLNP) between those who had undergone thyroid surgery with or without IONM.2 Another systematic review reported a slightly lower incidence of RLNP among those who had thyroid surgery with IONM, but this difference was not statistically significant.3

-The American Association of Neurological Surgeons (AANS) and the Congress of Neurological Surgeons (CNS) released a position statement on IONM in April 2014.
-The AANS/CNS concluded that there is insufficient evidence to show that the use of IONM mitigates the severity of neurological injury or reduces its incidence.
-However, the position statement did note that use of IONM may help to diagnose neurological injury during surgery.
-Later that year, an analysis of all spine surgeries performed from 2007-2011 that were included in the Nationwide Inpatient Sample database was published by James WS, et all.
-This study included 443,194 spine procedures in which 31,680 cases utilized IONM. latrogenic neurological injury was rare, occurring in less than 1% with no difference in cases where IONM was used.
-In 2015, Hawksworth et al, from the University of Texas Health Sciences Center, published an analysis of their department's spine surgeries completed from 2011-2013, before and after adopting a departmental policy limiting IONM use to intradural procedures and those for spinal deformity correction.
-While utilization of IONM dropped from 38% of spinal cases to 7%, there was no change in incidence of neurological injury.
-In fact, the only observed cases of injury occurred in cases utilizing IONM where the monitoring did not alert the surgeon to the injury.
+The American Association of Neurological Surgeons (AANS) and the Congress of Neurological Surgeons (CNS) released an updated position statement on IONM in January 2018.
+The AANS/CNS concluded that IONM is a reliable diagnostic tool for assessment of spinal cord integrity during surgery, but that there is insufficient evidence of a therapeutic benefit of IONM during spinal surgery.4 In 2014, an analysis of all spine surgeries performed from 2007-2011 that were included in the Nationwide Inpatient Sample database that included 443,194 spine procedures in which 31,680 cases utilized IONM.5 latrogenic neurological injury was rare, occurring in less than 1% with no difference in cases where IONM was used.5 A 2015 analysis of a University of Texas Health Science's Center department's spine surgeries completed before and after adoption of a departmental policy limiting IONM use to intradural procedures and those for spinal deformity correction found that while utilization of IONM dropped from 38% of spinal cases to 7%, there was no change in incidence of neurological injury.6 In fact, the only observed cases of injury occurred in cases utilizing IONM where the monitoring did not alert the surgeon to the injury.6

-In 2017, Hadley, et al published, "Guidelines for the Use of Electrophysiological Monitoring for Surgery of the Human Spinal Column and Spinal Cord" which was approved by both the American Association for Neurological Surgeons and he Congress f Neurological Surgeons.
-This Guideline was based on review of relevant published literature from 1966-2017.
-Similar to the aforementioned 2014 position statement, this new Guideline found that IONM "has not been shown to be successful in reducing the rate or perioperative neurological deterioration or to improve neurological outcome during spinal surgery procedures."
-The authors later conclude that because use of IONM during spina surgery has not been correlated with improvements in neurological outcome that its expense does not appear justified.
+In 2017, "Guidelines for the Use of Electrophysiological Monitoring for Surgery of the Human Spinal Column and Spinal Cord" was approved by both the American Association for Neurological Surgeons and the Congress of Neurological Surgeons.7 This Guideline was based on review of relevant published literature from 1966-2017.
+This guideline found that IONM "has not been shown to be successful in reducing the rate or perioperative neurological deterioration or to improve neurological outcome during spinal surgery procedures."
+The authors later conclude that because use of IONM during spinal surgery has not been correlated with improvements in neurological outcome that its expense does not appear justified.7